davro/fabrication/README.md

 ### Introduction

-Next generation templating engine based on the Document Object Model
+Next generation template engine based on the Document Object Model

 The Fabrication engine or "Fabic" for short.

-The Fabrication Engine represents and interacts with objects in HTML, XHTML and XML documents using DOM and XPath its "Elements" are addressed and manipulated within the syntax of public interface, direct XPath queries can be executed on the Document Object Model or simply use one of the many built in query methods to create, read, update and delete also template elements structures based on data structures.
+The Fabrication Engine represents and interacts with objects in HTML, XHTML and XML documents using DOM and XPath its "Elements" are addressed and manipulated within the syntax of public interface, direct XPath queries can be executed on the Document Object Model or simply use one of the many built in query methods.

-The FabricationEngine is not like most of the other templating engine's on the market, maily because the engine has no concept of place holders, it is only concerned with elements and attributes, structures, expressions and processing instructions for inserting content that requires processing.
+The FabricationEngine is not like most of the other templating engine's on the market, maily because the engine has no concept of place holders, it is only concerned with elements and attributes, structures, expressions and instructions for content that requires processing.

 Structures are the templates and expressions are paths to the elements contained within the Document Object Model.
 The FabricationEngine extends the PHP builtin DOMDocument in many ways and enables the native usage of the XPath object.
-This allows for an insanely flexible and extensible document template engine.
+This allows for an insanely flexible and extensible templating engine.

 You can create a DOM structure by loading a html, xhtml, xml string or simply by loading a file, or you can build your own document structure by using the native DOMDoument API.
 Also there is a specifcation method with the ability to recursivly create structures.
+There are also some advanced dateset templating features.

 ### Features